Books with Characters in Their 20s

 Lillian and Madison were boarding school roommates and friends from very different backgrounds.
 However, they’ve barely spoken since a scandal forced Lillian to leave school.

-A decade later, at age 28, Lillian’s life is not on the track she’d imagined for herself, so when Madison calls her asking her to help care for Madison’s twin stepchildren who are moving in, Lillian figures she has nothing to lose.
+A decade later, Lillian’s life is not on the track she’d imagined for herself, so when she receives a call from Madison asking her to help care for Madison’s twin stepchildren who are moving in, Lillian figures she has nothing to lose.

-We were both very skeptical about the premise of this book, but it’s an excellent and worthwhile short read!
-While the concept of children who catch fire makes it sound like this book is HEAVY on magical realism, it’s actually the only unusual element and serves as a great metaphor throughout the novel.
+We were skeptical about the premise, but this darkly comic, big-hearted short novel works beautifully.
+While the concept of children who catch fire makes it sound like this book is heavy on magical realism, it’s actually the only unusual element and serves as a great metaphor throughout the novel.

-Some of our readers did not enjoy the fact that there is adult language in the book, so if you never enjoy books with curse words, skip this one.
+Some of our readers for the Lifetime Challenge did not enjoy that there is adult language in the book, so if you never enjoy books with curse words, skip this one.

 Two Lives of Lydia Bird book cover